-Although sturdy and multifunctional, a garden hose is often handled with nonchalant disdain.
+Although sturdy and multifunctional, and the ideal tool when it comes to cleaning your patio paving, a garden hose is often handled with nonchalant disdain.
 However, a host of problems pop up when this useful tool starts leaking and sprays water with a vengeance.
 Thankfully, repairing the hose is not at all difficult, especially if the problem is minor.
 In case the hose develops leakages, you need to figure out the location of the leakages in order to fix the issue.
 Most of the equipment required to fix a damaged hose could be easily found at home improvement stores.
-All these repairing items are simple do-it-yourself kits that can assist you in fixing your damaged hose just like an artificial grass adhesive for ensuring longer lasting grasses.
+All these repairing items are simple do-it-yourself kits that can assist you in fixing your damaged hose.

 Methods to repair garden hoses

 A garden hose could develop leaks for a number of reasons like accidental cuts, excessive water pressure, damaged hose connectors or a faulty faucet.
 However, these reasons do not warrant hose replacement, and there exist a method to repair each of these issues.
 Moreover, repairing these problems is far easy any person with common household items and other handy items could fix the problems with virtually no trouble.